-The festival also wanted to recognise the career of Pilar Pequeño with the Bartolomé Ros Award because of her sensibility and special use of the language of photography, which have made her one of the most prominent contemporary Spanish photographers.
-Pilar Pequeño’s works can be seen in in PHotoESPAÑA 2019 at the Marita Segovia gallery with the exhibition Still Lifes.
-With this exhibition, Pilar Pequeño culminates the project she began in 1993.
+The festival also wanted to recognize the career of Pilar Pequeno with the Bartolomé Ros Award because of her sensibility and special use of the language of photography, which have made her one of the most prominent contemporary Spanish photographers.
+Pilar Pequeno's works can be seen in in PHotoESPAÑA 2019 at the Marita Segovia gallery with the exhibition Still lifes.
+With this exhibition, Pilar Pequeno culminates the project she began in 1993.
 Through a long reflection and photographic experience, this work, the broadest and most representative of her oeuvre, is comprised of different interrelated series.
-In the still lifes, there is no 'decisive moment'; instead, it has to be created by analysing the subject or the frame or by changing the light.
+In the still lifes, there is no 'decisive moment'; instead, it has to be created by analyzing the subject or the frame or by changing the light.
 Transparencies caused by water are an essential feature of this project, in which the author seeks the ambiguity caused by light on shots seen via a translucent element.